Consumption of extra virgin olive oil found to reduce the need for medication in diabetic patients.

-Diabetics who follow a Mediterranean diet rich in extra virgin olive oil (EVOO) could reduce their need for medication up to 22% in the long term, according to a study carried out by researchers at the Health Service in Navarra along with the School of Medicine at the University of Navarra, directed by Professor Miguel Ángel Martínez González.
+Diabetics who follow a Mediterranean diet rich in extra virgin olive oil (EVOO), could reduce their need for medication up to 22% in the long term.
+This is according to a study carried out by researchers at the Health Service in Navarra along with the School of Medicine at the University of Navarra.
+The study was directed by Professor Miguel Ángel Martínez González.

 The results of this research are part of the study on Primary Prevention of Cardiovascular Disease with a Mediterranean Diet Supplemented with Extra-Virgin Olive Oil or Nuts (PREDIMED in Spanish).

 These results follow a large scale clinical trial, involving health centres in Spain, and particularly in Navarra.
-3230 diabetic patients were assessed over a period of 3.2 years.
+More than 3230 diabetic patients were assessed over a period of 3.2 years.

 Every patient was randomly assigned a diet out of 3 variables.
 One group was allocated a Mediterranean diet with extra virgin olive oil (EVOO); a second group, a Mediterranean diet supplemented with mixed nuts.
 On the other hand, the control group was prescribed a low-fat diet.

 The study found that those assigned the Mediterranean diet enriched with extra virgin olive oil (EVOO), relatively reduced the need to start anti-diabetic medication, both in oral and injectable form, up to 22%when compared to the control group.

 The main author of the study, Doctor Javier Basterra, consultant in Endocrinology and Nutrition at the Hospital Reina Sofía in Tudela and associate researcher at the School of Medicine in the University of Navarra, highlights that the positive effect could be due to the change in the general composition of the dietary pattern used in PREDIMED.